Pendrag00n/Packup/README.md

 LIGHTWEIGHT BACKUP TOOL INTENDED TO BE RUN BY CRON (CAN ALSO BE RUN MANUALLY)

 ## USAGE
+* If being run manually, modify the variables inside the script according to your needs and execute `sudo bash packup.sh`

+or

 * Store the script (alongside *.ales.txt* if needed) inside a folder used for cron scripts (or dont), for example, */usr/scripts/*.
 * Modify the variables inside the script according to your needs.
 * Open root's crontab by running `sudo crontab -e` (Running this as another user WILL cause the backup to fail due to permissions issues).